 Secondly, your voice doesn't have to be 'original'.
-You can waste years of your time wondering what 'originality' is and trying to define and acquire it.
+You can waste years of your time wondering what 'originality' is and trying to define and acquire it."Voice" is one of those things that is difficult to pin down for a writer, but this article explains it well and gives some methods that a writer can use to discover his or her own voice.

 When critics, publishers and agents say they want 'originality', I believe they have no idea what they mean.
 They merely confuse writers by demanding something so nebulous and indefinable.
 I think what they should really be asking for is 'honesty'.